bulletmark/mpr/README.md

 ### Command `edit`

 ```
-usage: mpr edit [-h] file [file ...]
+Usage: mpr edit [-h] file [file ...]

-Edit the given file[s] on device.
-Copies the file from device, opens your
+Edit the given file on device.
+Copies the file from device, opens your editor
-editor on that local file, then copies it back.
+on that local file, then copies it back.

-positional arguments:
+Positional Arguments:
-  file        name of file[s]
+  file        name of file

-options:
+Options:
   -h, --help  show this help message and exit

 aliases: e